 The VAC 51621 is a real versatile workhorse being such affordably priced.
-In such price range, it probably offers the maximum airspeed and blowing power.
+In such a price range, it probably offers the maximum airspeed and blowing power.
 It’s a fantastic value for money product.

 07. Poulan Pro PR48BT

 If you’re a fan of power and want that power within a backpack blower, not a walk-behind one, check out this bad boy – the Poulan pro PR48BT.
 It offers such great power for a backpack blower.
-You can’t go wrong on this if you prefer the most powerful leaf blower.
+You can’t go wrong with this if you prefer the most powerful leaf blower.

 It’s neither cheap nor it’s lightweight, but it has got power and efficiency that’s for sure.

 The Poulan Pro PR48BT comes with a 2-stroke 48cc gas-powered engine which is a quite powerful one when it comes to backpack leaf blowers.
-This motor produces an air velocity of over 200 mph with CFM count going over 475.
+This motor produces an air velocity of over 200 mph with a CFM count going over 475.

 This power is enough for it to tackle any heavy-duty job that you can throw at it.
 No matter how stubborn that massive and wet pile of debris is, it won’t stand in front of the Poulan Pro PR48BT – that I can tell you.